makenew/jekyll-site/README.md

 #### Updating requirements

 Requirements are version-locked to ensure consistent deploys.
-All Bower components must be set to an explicit version in `bower.json` (Bower does not support lock-files).

 To use the newest allowed Ruby gems, or after updating any gem versions in the `Gemfile`,